 If it is not possible to reduce airborne exposure levels to below the OSHA PEL or other applicable limit with ventilation, use the table below to assist you in selecting respirators that will reduce personal exposures to below the OSHA PEL.
 This table is part of the NIOSH Respirator Selection Logic, 2004, Chapter III, Table 1, "Particulate Respirators".
 The full document can be found at www.cdc.gov/niosh/npptl/topics/respirators; the user of this MSDS is directed to that site for information concerning respirator selection and use.
 The assigned protection factor (APF) is the minimum anticipated level of protection provided by each type of respirator worn in accordance with an adequate respiratory protection program.
-For example, an APF of 10 means that the respirator should reduce the airborne concentration of a particulate by a factor of 10, so that if the workplace concentration of a particulate was 150 ug/m, then a respirator with an APF of 10 should reduce the concentration of particulate to 15 ug/m.
+For example, an APF of 10 means that the respirator should reduce the airborne concentration of a particulate by a factor of 10, so that if the workplace concentration of a particulate was 150 ug/m, then a respirator with an APF of 10

 Assigned protection Type of Respirator factor (Use only NIOSH-certified respirators) 10 Any air-purifying elastomeric half-mask respirator equipped with appropriate type of particulate filter.
 Appropriate filtering facepiece respirator.
 Any air-purifying full facepiece respirator equipped with appropriate type of particulate filter.
 Any negative pressure (demand) supplied-air respirator equipped with a half-mask.
-Any powered air-purifying respirator equipped with a hood or helmet and a high efficiency 25 (HEPA) filter.
+25 Any powered air-purifying respirator equipped with a hood or helmet and a high efficiency (HEPA) filter.
+Any continuous flow supplied-air respirator equipped with a hood or helmet.
 50 Any air-purifying full facepiece respirator equipped with N-100, R-100, or P-100 filter(s).
 Any powered air-purifying respirator equipped with a tight-fitting facepiece (half or full facepiece) and a high-efficiency filter.
 Any negative pressure (demand) supplied-air respirator equipped with a full facepiece.
 Any continuous flow supplied-air respirator equipped with a tight-fitting facepiece (half or full facepiece).
 Any negative pressure (demand) self-contained respirator equipped with a full facepiece.
 1,000 Any pressure-demand supplied-air respirator equipped with a half-mask.
-1. The protection offered by y a given respirator is contingent upon (1) the respirator user adhering to complete program requirements (such as the ones required by OSHA in 29CFR1910.134), (2) the use of NIOSH-certified respirators in their approved configuration, and (3) individual fit testing to rule out those respirators that cannot achieve a good fit on individual workers.
+1. The protection offered by a given respirator is contingent upon (1) the respirator user adhering to complete program ones required by OSHA in 29CFR1910.134), (2) the use of NIOSH-certified respirators in their d (3) individual fit testing to rule out these requireders that cannot achieve a good fit on requirements (such as the ones required by OSHA in 29CFR1910.134), (2) the use of NIOSH-certified respirators in their approved configuration, and (3) individual fit testing to rule out those respirators that cannot achieve a good fit on individual workers.